Jehovah’s Witness Vitaliy Buryk arrested in temporarily occupied Kerch

 The “Investigative Committee” withheld the detainee’s name, and no public comments from him are available.

-He faces charges of “organizing the activities of a banned religious organization” under part 1, Article 282.2 of the Russian Federation Criminal Code, which carries a sentence of up to 10 years imprisonment.
+He faces charges of “organising the activities of a banned religious organisation” under part 1, Article 282.2 of the Russian Federation Criminal Code, which carries a sentence of up to 10 years imprisonment.

 The Jehovah’s Witness press service reported that authorities detained the believer in Kerch on October 9, 2024.
 Buryk spent two days in pre-trial detention before being placed under house arrest.